Myomectomy for Uterine Fibroids in Torrance, CA

 Fibroids will be removed with an instrument that is inserted through the vagina into the uterus.
 While patients will usually be asleep for this surgery, it is an out-patient procedure that usually requires only a few hours of observation.
 Recovery can be done at home.

 If you are feeling any symptoms of uterine fibroids, including infertility, talk to your doctor.
-Our physicians at Aronson Rosenthal OBGYN have years of experience treating women with uterine fibroid-related issues.
-If you have any questions or would like to schedule a visit at one of our Torrence or Carson OBGYN office, please call (310) 325-8864.
+Our physicians at Aronson Rosenthal ObGyn have years of experience treating women with uterine fibroid-related issues.
+If you have any questions or would like to schedule a visit, please call (310) 325-8864.